 Now is an incredibly exciting time for learners with unparalleled access to information, connectivity, data analysis, and dynamic content delivery.
 Schools play a vital role in modeling 21st-century learning, equipping students with essential digital skills.
 As Chief Technology Officer, I invite you to explore technology in education at AFS and beyond.

 The Upper School Bring Your Own Device Requirement

-- Up to date web browser that supports Google Apps
+- An up-to-date web browser that supports Google Apps; and

 The Middle School Chromebook Program: